Skip to main content

 01

-The WC68's flywheel is noticeably heavier than competing mechanical-feed PTO chippers in the 6-inch tier.
-Flywheel mass translates directly to sustained feed rate on hardwood — once the flywheel is up to speed, it doesn't slow down when you feed thicker material.
-This is the single reason the WC68 has the reputation it does.
+The flywheel is also noticeably heavier than competing chippers in the 6-inch tier, which translates to sustained feed rate on hardwood — once it's up to speed, it doesn't slow down when you feed thicker material.
+Heavy flywheel + hydraulic feed at sub-$3,500 is the value proposition.

 02